0xRuangsak/laughing-parakeet/DECISIONS.md

 - Cleaner, more maintainable contract structure **Impact**: Simpler compilation, easier debugging, web3-based user experience

+### D019: File Update Protocol for Future LLMs (2025-07-06)
+**Decision**: Mandatory requirement for future LLMs to provide complete files with filenames when making updates **Rationale**: User explicitly required complete file visibility for proper workflow on Mac system **Problem Encountered**:
+- LLM was using partial update syntax (artifacts.update with old_str/new_str)
+- User could not see complete context or save files properly
+- User stated: "when you need to update, you have to give me full file with with file name not like this!!!!!"
+**Solution Applied**:
+- MANDATORY: Always use complete file content with filename header
+- Format: artifacts.create(title="FILENAME.ext - Complete Updated File", content="[ENTIRE FILE]")
+- Apply to ALL file types: .md, .sol, .json, .sh, .yml, etc.
+**Impact**: Future LLMs must always provide complete files, never partial updates, for user's Mac workflow

 ## User Preferences Established

 ### Technical Preferences